Davon-Rolage/Poetriumph/README.md

 ```
 docker volume create postgres_data_poetry
 ```
-* Build and start Docker containers with Redis, Celery, and PostgreSQL:
+* Build and start docker containers with Redis, Celery, and PostgreSQL:
 ```
 docker-compose up -d --build
 ```

+> [!TIP]
+> It is easier and less time consuming to *develop* with `docker-compose-lite.yml` up instead of `docker-compose.yml`, because it doesn't require Redis and Celery containers and it reloads automatically when any changes are made.

 > [!NOTE]
 > Celery [doesn't support](https://docs.celeryq.dev/en/stable/faq.html#does-celery-support-windows) Windows since version 4, so you can either run Celery in Docker containers (our case) or use a UNIX system to run each Celery process manually, each from a different terminal window: